CCL Submits Testimony To The Senate Finance Committee

 On April 27, 2021 the Senate Finance Committee held a hearing on Climate Challenges: The Tax Code’s Role in Creating American Jobs, Achieving Energy Independence, and Providing Consumers with Affordable, Clean Energy.
 Alex Brill, Research Fellow, AEI testified in the hearing about the benefits of carbon pricing and fielded many questions from senators.

+Alex’s testimony prompted many questions from senators on the committee.
 In response to the senators’ interest, Citizens’ Climate Lobby submitted this testimony for the record expanding on the benefits of carbon pricing.
 CCL’s testimony included the following key points:

 Carbon pricing creates more, quality U.S. jobs: The transition to clean energy creates more jobs than generating energy through fossil fuels would.
 These clean energy jobs on average pay more than the fossil fuel alternatives and more often have benefits.
 Even further, a policy that distributes carbon dividends creates jobs throughout the economy, not just in clean energy.